VenturaNotes/Knowledge/- Topics/Binary operation.md

 $$3 + 4, U \cup V, P \land Q$$
 - A symbol, such as $\circ$, can be used to represent a generalized dyadic operation
 - When the set is finite, Cayley tables and sometimes truth tables are used to define the meaning of the operation
+---
+binary operation 1. (dyadic operation) defined on a set $S$.
+A function from the domain $S \times S$ into $S$ itself.
+Many of the everyday arithmetic and algebraic operations are binary, including the addition of two integers, the union of two sets, and the conjunction of two Boolean expressions.

+Although basically functions, binary operations are usually represented using an infix notation, as in

+$$

+3+4, \quad U \cup V, \quad P \wedge Q

+$$

+The operation symbol then appears between the left and right operand.
+A symbol, such as ${ }^{\circ}$, can be used to represent a generalized binary operation.

+When the set $S$ is finite, Cayley tables and sometimes truth tables are used to define the meaning of the operation.
+2. An operation on binary operands.
 ## References

 [^1]: [[(1) What are Binary Operations.  - Abstract Algebra]]